Christian1984/vfrmap-for-vr/README.md

 It also allows you start your local copy of Microsoft Flight Simulator as long as you have configured your Flight Simulator version on the Settings Panel.

+The *IP address* found in the **Server Status** row can be clicked to open FSKneeboard in your local web browser.

 If a new version of FSKneeboard is available, a notification on the bottom of the window will let you know.

 <div style="page-break-after: always;"></div>